I Can't Love You Enough

 "I Can't Love You Enough" is a song written by Troy Seals and Max D. Barnes, and recorded by American country music artists Conway Twitty and Loretta Lynn as a duet.
 It was released in May 1977 as the first single from their album Dynamic Duo.
 The song peaked at number 2 on the Billboard Hot Country Singles chart.
 It also reached number 1 on the RPM Country Tracks chart in Canada.
+This song is also featured in the 1982 Kenny Rogers movie "Six Pack".